-The ephemeralKey and encCiphertexts fields together form the transmitted notes ciphertext.
+The ephemeralKey and encCiphertexts fields together form the transmitted notes ciphertext, which is computed as described in §4.10 'In-band secret distribution' on p.
+20.

 Consensus rules applying to a JoinSplit description are given in §4.3 'JoinSplit Descriptions' on p.
 15.